Share this page with social media websites

 A. Many families who adopt have birth children who are still living in their homes or who have grown up and moved out on their own.Q.
 We want to adopt but we can't afford it.

 A. You do not have to be rich to become an adoptive parent.
 You need to be financially stable.
-Also, adoptive parents may receive an adoption assistance to defray the cost of adopting a child that may have special needs.Q.
+Also, adoptive parents may receive an adoption assistance to defray the cost of adopting a child who may have special needs.Q.
 How long does adoption last?

 A. Adoptive care is a permanent, lifelong commitment to a child.Q.
 I am approved to become an adoptive parent in my state.
 What is the next step?